651-696-6866 (fax )

 The Admissions and Financial Aid Offices are located at 62 Macalester Street.

 Federal regulations require Macalester College to monitor the academic progress of students receiving Federal Student Aid.
-This policy applies to eligibility for Federal Student Aid, financial aid from the State of Minnesota, and other non-Macaleser entities that may require recipients to maintain satisfactory academic progress.
+This policy applies to eligibility for Federal Student Aid, financial aid from the State of Minnesota, and other non-Macalester entities that may require recipients to maintain satisfactory academic progress.
 This policy does not apply to financial aid from Macalester.
 Please see the section on satisfactory academic progress for Macalester financial aid for the policy that governs eligibility for Macalester financial aid.

 We will evaluate progress at the end of each semester.
 Students must make quantitative (time it takes to earn a degree) as well as qualitative (measured by grade point average) progress toward degree completion as defined by the following: